Why do students taught using Direct Instruction (DI) outperform students taught using whole language?

 Teachers who use Direct Instruction explicitly teach specific knowledge and skills before guiding students to apply them within different contexts.

-Direct Instruction also includes a carefully sequenced curriculum.
+DI also includes a carefully sequenced curriculum.

 Sometimes whole language is equated with the whole word approach to teaching reading, while Direct Instruction is equated with teaching kids phonics.
 However, this can be quite misleading.
 Teachers using whole language can introduce phonics, but they do so within the context of reading a book or writing a text.
-Conversely, teachers using Direct Instruction can teach whole words (vocabulary) and comprehension skills, but they do so explicitly and sequentially.
+Conversely, teachers using DI can teach whole words (vocabulary) and comprehension skills, but they do so explicitly and sequentially.